miguelbgouveia/guides/in-review/c-c++/functional-style-programming-using-c/article.md

 ### Twice Function

-function in arithmetic can be defined as – `twice(x) = 2x`
+This is defined as `twice(x) = 2x` in arithmetic.

-It can be converted into a programming function as -
+In C, the same function takes the form below.
 ```c
     int twice(int x){
      return 2 * x;